joerg65/wiringTinker_Android/README.md

 # wiringPi TinkerBoard
 wiringPi for TinkerBoard ported to Android.

+If you need to compile for Android 7.1.2, please use this repository instead: https://github.com/joerg65/wiringTinker_7.1.2

 To compile the library, execute from the jni folder the command:
 ```
 "/path/to/your/SDK/ndk-bundle/ndk-build -B"